-On June 26, 2009, the U.S. House of Representatives approved adoption of the "American Clean Energy and Security Act of 2009," also known as the "cap-and-trade legislation" or ACESA.
-One of the purposes of ACESA is to control and reduce emissions of "greenhouse gases," or "GHGs," in the United States.
-GHGs are certain gases, including carbon dioxide and methane, which may be contributing to warming of the Earth's atmosphere and other climatic changes.
-ACESA would establish an economy-wide cap on emissions of GHGs in the United States and would require a gradual overall reduction in GHG emissions.
-The net effect of ACESA will be to impose increasing costs on the combustion of carbon-based fuels such as oil, refined petroleum products, and natural gas.
-The U.S. Senate has begun work on its own legislation for controlling and reducing emissions of GHGs in the United States.
-In addition to the pending climate legislation, the EPA has issued greenhouse gas monitoring and reporting regulations that went into effect January 1, 2010, and require reporting by regulated facilities by March 2011 and annually thereafter.
+To date, Congress has not passed a bill specifically addressing greenhouse gas (GHG) regulation.
+However, the EPA has issued greenhouse gas monitoring and reporting regulations that went into effect January 1, 2010, and require reporting by regulated facilities by March 2011 and annually thereafter.
 Beyond measuring and reporting, the EPA issued an "Endangerment Finding" under section 202(a) of the Clean Air Act, concluding greenhouse gas pollution threatens the public health and welfare of current and future generations.
-The EPA has proposed regulation that would require permits for and reductions in greenhouse gas emissions for certain facilities and may issue final rules this year.
-Although it is not possible at this time to predict whether or when the Senate may act on climate change legislation or how any bill approved by the Senate would be reconciled with ACESA, any laws or regulations that may be adopted to restrict or reduce emissions of GHGs could require the operating partnership and oil and natural gas operators that develop our properties to incur increased operating costs and could have an adverse effect on demand for the oil and natural gas produced from our properties.
+The EPA has issued final regulations requiring petroleum and natural gas operators meeting a certain emission threshold to report their greenhouse gas emissions to the EPA.
+The EPA has indicated that it will use data collected through the reporting rules to decide whether to promulgate future greenhouse gas emission limits.
+Although it is not possible at this time to predict whether or when Congress may act on climate change legislation, any laws or regulations that may be adopted to restrict or reduce emissions of GHGs could require the operating partnership and oil and natural gas operators that develop our properties to incur increased operating costs and could have an adverse effect on demand for the oil and natural gas produced from our properties.